-The President.
+The President

-- (2) The President shall, as Head of State, take precedence over all other persons in the State, and shall exercise the powers and perform the duties conferred and imposed on him by this Constitution and by any other law. - (3) In the exercise of all his functions, save only that of appointing the Prime Minister pursuant to clause (3) of article 56, the President shall act in accordance with the advice of the Prime Minister:
+- 48. (1) There shall be a President of Bangladesh who shall be elected by members of Parliament in accordance with law. - (2) The President shall, as Head of State, take precedence over all other persons in the State, and shall exercise the powers and perform the duties conferred and imposed on him by this Constitution and by any other law. - (3) In the exercise of all his functions, save only that of appointing the Prime Minister pursuant to clause (3) of article 56 and the Chief Justice pursuant to clause (1) of article 95, the President shall act in accordance with the advice of the Prime Minister: